adamedx/autographps-sdk/ROADMAP.md

 * Add named graph connections
 * Add connection enumeration
 * Add retry to service principal creation
-* Add consent user to set-graphconsent
-* Add user consent, tenant consent options to set-graphconsent and new-graphapplication
-* Fix ScriptClass issue where interpolation of a string using $this for a static member may not work during argument completion
+** Fix ScriptClass issue where interpolation of a string using $this for a static member may not work during argument completion
 * Add scope parameter completion to get-graphitem, invoke-graphitem, get-graphapplication, any others
-* Add scope parameter completion to new-graphapplication
 * Rename Get-GraphApplicationConsent to Get-GraphConsent
+* Eliminate need for skipscopecheck by moving to autocompleted dynamicparams
+* Add ScriptProperty computed fields to displayformatter?
+* Add return types to cmdlets
+* Change autographps to use dynamic scope implementation

 * Add app creation, enumeration, update
   * Remove-GraphApplication